 Posted by Asianwaytravel.com on Sunday, April 29, 2018

 While Halong Bay is always overcrowded, Ninh Binh Vietnam offers a much more tranquil and closer escape from Hanoi.
-Located just about 100 kilometers southward, Ninh Binh can be visited within day, making it a wonderful day trip from Hanoi, either by train, car or motorbike.
+Located just about 100 kilometers southward, Ninh Binh can be visited within a day, making it a wonderful day trip from Hanoi, either by train, car or motorbike.

 Best places to visit in Ninh Binh: Tam Coc, Trang An, Van Long Nature Reserve and Cuc Phuong.
-Out of them, Tam Coc is most visited and well-known for its marvelous boat ride, especially in harvest season with golden rice field floating on the river.
+Out of them, Tam Coc is most visited and well-known for its marvelous boat ride, especially in the harvest season with golden rice field floating on the river.

 Trang An is most worthy of your visit.
 The site has been designated as a cultural and natural world heritage by UNESCO.
-In Trang An, the trendiest place to go right now is Hang Mua which has a spectacular viewpoint to the water and mountains, a lying dragon statue on top of a mountain and graceful chedi where you can pose as you want for you Instagram picture.
+In Trang An, the trendiest place to go right now is Hang Mua which has a spectacular viewpoint to the water and mountains, a lying dragon statue on top of a mountain and graceful chedi where you can pose as you want for your Instagram picture.

 Cuc Phuong National Park has to its own a whole different charm with any other destination in Ninh Binh.
 It offers you a green environment, fresh air, pristine fauna and flora and a lot of things to do.

 Read more: 12 Reasons Why Ninh Binh Is Your Destination in 2020

 Trang An – World Heritage in Ninh Binh